Singapore Airlines resumes flights to Heathrow as airport reopens

 These included SQ308, which was on its way to London when it was called back to Changi Airport.

-According to data from online flight tracking service Flightradar24, the flight took off at about 9.42am and turned around off the coast of Bangladesh before landing at about 4.23pm.
+According to data from online flight tracking service Flightradar24, the flight took off at 9.42am and turned around off the coast of Bangladesh before landing at 4.23pm.

 Meanwhile SQ322 was diverted to Frankfurt Airport in Germany and SQ306 was diverted to Charles de Gaulle Airport in Paris.